-You can restore your configuration settings to your Gateway factory default settings.
+You can restore your configuration settings to the Gateway factory default settings.
 Restoring the default settings erases the current configuration, including user defined settings and network connections.
 All connected DHCP clients must request new IP addresses.
-Your Gateway must restart.
+The Gateway must restart.